Desert of Wales: Extent

 The term 'Cambrian Desert' is also used to describe the region.

 History

-The term Desert of Wales has been used to describe the area at least as far back as 1836 when the following was written by Joseph Downes: Affording us water and trees, and yielding a dim and remote picture, wrapped in purple sunset haze, of some fine country far far down, where a chasm of hills gave egress to the water, it appeared quite an oasis to us travellers of this Desert of Wales.
+The term was first recorded in 1836 when the following was written by Joseph Downes: Affording us water and trees, and yielding a dim and remote picture, wrapped in purple sunset haze, of some fine country far far down, where a chasm of hills gave egress to the water, it appeared quite an oasis to us travellers of this Desert of Wales.

+The English terminology has no Welsh equivalent, although the area roughly corresponds to the ancient commote of Elenydd.
+This Welsh name means the "territory adjoining the river Elan", with the river name itself meaning fawn or hind.
 Travel is limited to narrow roads, forestry tracks, footpaths and bridleways.
 It is a sparsely populated area, consisting largely of rolling hills, gorges and steep valleys with ancient native Welsh oak forest.

 Ruins

 The ruins of Strata Florida Abbey are located on the road from Tregaron.

 Wildlife

 The area supported the last native red kites in the United Kingdom until their reintroduction and widespread revival in the 1980s.